HarshitKaushik/java-cheat-sheet/README.md

 Since NullPointerException is not a sub-class of CurrenciesDoNotMatchException it wouldn't be handled by the catch block.
 Instead a NullPointerException would be thrown out by the main method.

 #### Exception Handling Best Practices
-In all above examples we have not followed an Exception Handling good practice(s).
-Never Completely Hide Exceptions.
-At the least log them. printStactTrace method prints the entire stack trace when an exception occurs.
+In all above examples, we have not followed Exception Handling good practice(s).
+Never completely hide exceptions.
+At the least log them. `printStackTrace` method prints the entire stack trace when an exception occurs.
 If you handle an exception, it is always a good practice to log the trace.
 ```java
     public static void main(String[] args) {
         try {